jmwang0117/Jmwang-Hugo-Academic/content/home/publications.md

 content:
   # Page type to display.
 E.g. project.
   page_type: publication

   # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
   filter_default: 0

-  # Filter toolbar (optional).
-  # Add or remove as many filters (`filter_button` instances) as you like.
-  # To show all items, set `tag` to "*".
-  # To filter by a specific tag, set `tag` to an existing tag name.
-  # To remove the toolbar, delete the entire `filter_button` block.
-  filter_button:
-    - name: Five representative papers
-      tag: '*'
-    - name: 2022
-      tag: 2022
-    - name: 2021
-      tag: 2021
-    - name: 2020
-      tag: 2020
-    - name: 2019
-      tag: 2019

 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.